targodan/caddyGrpcTest/README.md

 4. Run the tests. `$ cd client && go test -v`

 Grpc will actually write some errors to the `stderr` on its own.
 So if you just want to see what works and what doesn't just run `go test -v 2>/dev/null` instead.
 I would advise the `-v` flag though because otherwise you won't see successfull tests listed.

+If you want to sniff the network traffic you can `export SSLKEYLOGFILE="/path/to/file"` and use that file in wireshark in order to decode the encrypted data.

 # License